Some German Shepherds might show signs of being a lot more timid or scared than the average dog.

 It might be unnatural for your GSD to bare its teeth and jump at other humans and animals every time you encounter them.

 It is possible your German Shepherd may have experienced mistreatment or a traumatic event before it came into your life.

 You should always ask the right questions, obtain the right information about and meet your GSD before receiving it from a breeder, rescue or adoption centre.

 If you cannot correct unnatural behavior through positive reinforcement training, you may need to take it to a professional trainer.

 In some severe cases, you may need to see an animal psychologist to assess whether your GSD can co-exist with humans and other animals.

 How Can You Tell if Your German Shepherd is Unnaturally Scared – Warning Signs?

-Signs that indicate your German Shepherd is experiencing unnatural fear are:
+Signs that indicate your German Shepherd is experiencing unnatural fear might be: